Hip pain in equestrian sports — what helps?

 How the diagnosis is made

-An orthopedic surgeon or sports medicine specialist takes a structured approach:
+An orthopedist or sports medicine specialist proceeds in a structured manner:

-1. Discussion (medical history) : When does the pain occur?
+1. Interview (medical history) : When does the pain occur?
 Only while riding or also in everyday life?
 Are there any pre-existing conditions or falls?

 2. Physical examination : mobility, special tests (e.g. impingement test), muscle status.